aiven/devportal/docs/products/kafka/howto/kafka-tiered-storage-get-started.rst

 Get started with tiered storage for Aiven for Apache Kafka®
 ====================================================================

-Aiven for Apache Kafka®'s tiered storage expands storage beyond local disks.
-It stores frequently accessed data on the faster tier and less active data on cost-effective, the slower tier, ensuring both performance and cost efficiency are optimized.
+Aiven for Apache Kafka®'s tiered storage optimizes resources by keeping recent data—typically the most accessed—on faster local disks.
+As data becomes less active, it's transferred to more economical, slower storage, balancing performance with cost efficiency.

-For an in-depth understanding of tiered storage, how it works, and its benefits, see `Tiered Storage in Aiven for Apache Kafka®`.
+For an in-depth understanding of tiered storage, how it works, and its benefits, see `Tiered storage in Aiven for Apache Kafka®`.

 .. important::